 As a non-profit project TEDxMünster largely benefits from the commitment of an engaged team.
 We are happy for everyone who likes to support TEDxMünster.

-Carina is the licensee and curator of TEDxMünster.
-She believes in the power of intercultural encounters as a force of social change and innovation and is involved in various initiatives and organizations.
-As co-founder and manager of The Global Experience, an international youth media network dedicated to increase the intercultural dialogue, Carina first got in touch with TEDx in 2012 when working with network partners from Egypt and Pakistan who had been TEDx organizers in the past.
+Carina is the licensee of TEDxMünster.
+She believes in the power of intercultural encounters as a force of social change and innovation and is involved in various initiatives and organisations.
+As co-founder and manager of The Global Experience, an international youth media network dedicated to increase the intercultural dialogue, Carina first got in touch with TEDx in 2012 when working with network partners from Egypt and Pakistan who had been TEDx organisers in the past.
 The idea was born to bring TEDx to Münster and to apply for an official license.
-Apart from The Global Experience, Carina also co-founded the global video project Easy Languages and the Digital Participation Camp, an annual conference for young digital change makers.
+Apart from The Global Experience, Carina is a YouTuber, shooting weekly videos for German learning at Easy German.
+She also co-founded the global video network Easy Languages and the Digital Participation Camp, an annual conference for young digital change makers.
 Connect with Carina: www.carisafari.de

 Katrin is responsible for the graphic design of TEDx Münster 2017 and owner of the advertising agency www.elemente.ms.
 She has a broad experience in social innovation design / Transition Design and is trainer and lead coach for Design Thinking, Open Space, BarCamps and Future Conferences.
 Her main focus is set on social change and innovation, and she loves to support TEDx Münster.